schematic/core/Readme.md

 // You can also use the short-hand method of creating a `schema` property instead of defining cast/validate functions User.schema = UserSchema

+// Don't want to dirty up your models with these properties?
+No problem!
+Just add a type-inferer middleware UserSchema.use(function (type, options) {
+  if (type === User) return UserSchema
+})

 // Now you can use your User model directly in schematic (and you can use any constructor you want, we just need a cast function) var BlogSchema = new Document({
   title: String,